-- 3. Prevent a child behaving in a way that disrupts a school event or a school trip or visit - 4.
+- 3. Remove disruptive child from the classroom where they have refused to follow an instruction to do so: - 4.
+Prevent a child behaving in a way that disrupts a school event or a school trip or visit - 5.
 Prevent a chid leaving the classroom where allowing the child to leave would risk their safety or lead to behaviour that disrupts the behaviour of others;